techquest/isw-payment-sdk-ios/README.md

 ###Step 1.
 Download the SDK

-Download the SDK from link below and unzip the archive to **~/Documents/PaymentSDK**.
+Download the SDK from the link below and unzip the archive to **~/Documents/PaymentSDK**.

 https://github.com/techquest/isw-payment-sdk-ios/releases